Rohan-Kumar-Jain/FileManagementServer/README.md

 # REST API FileManagementServer

-This is a file management application providing a REST API to upload and delete file globally.
+This is a File Management API Server providing a REST API with uploading feature and their removals.
+And which are accessible over public internet.

 The Application is hosted at : https://global-file-upload.herokuapp.com/